huang041/go_short/README.md

 2. Create and configure the .env file
    ```
    cp .env.example .env
-   # Edit .env with your database credentials
+   # Edit .env with your database and Redis credentials
    ```

 3. Run the application